mirisuzanne/mia/content/narrators/delusions.md

 I'm not sure.
 My uncle's directing,
 and my dad is cast as The Friar.

-So we're both in this show together, and I can't drive yet, so dad is my ride home after rehearsal, and…
+We're both in this show together, and I can't drive yet, so dad is my ride home after rehearsal, and…
-He spends that time telling me all the things I got wrong -- explaining to me why I'm not a very good actor. it's because I'm 12 years old, ok?
+He spends that time telling me all the things I got wrong -- explaining to me why I'm not a very good actor.
-But he thinks I need to work a lot harder.
+I need to work a lot harder,
-Or, you know, quit deluding myself, and find something I'm actually good at.
+or, you know, stop deluding myself.
+Find something I'm actually good at.

 And after that show,
 and a few more rounds of that fatherly feedback,